matter-in-motion/mm/docs/extensions.md

   - `db` — for database connectors
   - `templates` — for templates engines
   - `transports` — for transports
+  - `commands` — to add custom cli commands
-  - `resources` — for resources obviously
+  - `resources` — to add resources
 3. The main file of your extension package may return units tree you want to add to the application

 For example as [HTTP transport extension](https://github.com/matter-in-motion/mm-http):